h2non/ng-exam/README.md

 > Are you ready to become a good developer in an Angular based project?
 Let's see it!

-## Developer skills
+## Target developers

-- Front End developer
+- Front End Developer
+- Full Stack Web Developer
+- JavaScript Developer
+- Ambitious Developer

 ## Pre-requisites